WilliamLin1004/Mining_NaiveBayes_1/README.md

 # NaiveBayes_Diabetes
-Introduction to data mining.
-Performed Naive Bayes on Diabetes dataset.
+First assignment for a Data mining related course.
+The aim of this project is to perform Naive Bayes classifier on the diabetes dataset.
+The experiment is done on